rafaelmarino/compose-postgres/notes.md

 2) The ILIKE operator, which is a PostgreSQL-only implementation, is case insensitive
 3) Percent sign ( % ) A wildcard matching one or more characters
 4) Underscore ( _ ) A wildcard matching just one character

+## Indexing Watchout
+Even though a column with a serial type auto-increments each time a row is added, some scenarios will create gaps in the sequence of numbers in the column.
+If a row is deleted, for example, the value in that row is never replaced.
+Or, if a row insert is aborted, the sequence for the column will still be incremented.